joeyshi12/obsidian-vault/courses/cpsc313/file_systems/Quiz 4 Information.md

 - Apply Amdahl's law
 - Determine hit/miss rates given a series of accesses
 - Determine average access time given a workload
-- Classify each of a sequence of memory operations using a cache with a
+- Classify each of a sequence of memory operations using a cache as hit, compulsory miss, conflict miss, capacity miss
+- Strided access on cache performance
+- MSI, MESI